pyxll/pyxll-jupyter/README.md

 As the kernel runs in the existing Python interpreter in the Excel process it is not possible to restart the kernel or to use other Python versions or other languages.

+## Configuration

 To configure add the following to your pyxll.cfg file (default values shown):

     [JUPYTER]
     use_workbook_dir = 0
     notebook_dir = Documents
     timeout = 15
+    qt = PySide2

 If *use_workbook_dir* is set and the current workbook is saved then Jupyter will open in the same folder as the current workbook.

+### Qt

+The pyxll-jupyter package uses the Qt [QWebEngineView](https://doc.qt.io/qt-5/qwebengineview.html) widget, and by default will use the [PySide2](https://pypi.org/project/PySide2/) package.

+This can be changed to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) by setting `qt = PyQt5` in the `JUPYTER` section of the config.
+You will need to have both the `pyqt5` and `pyqtwebengine` packages installed if using this option.
+Both can be installed using pip as follows:

+    pip install pyqt5 pyqtwebengine

+## Magic Functions

 The following magic functions are available in addition to the standard Jupyter magic functions: